waleadekoya/asda_flask_web_app/README.md

 You can downlod docker for your sepcific platform and Operating System from this link: https://hub.docker.com/search?offering=community&q=&type=edition

-You will need to configure a relational database and uploadd data in the sample Excel file for the models to work.
+You will need to configure a relational database and upload data in "ProductDataForDB.xlsx" file for the models to work.

 To run this code: